All properties listed on the Final Offer platform must be listed with a licensed real estate agent or broker.

 The Winning Offer Agreement is generated and accepted automatically by the seller and buyer, based on the price and terms of the Winning Offer.

-If applicable, the winning buyer and their agent must submit a sales contract, within the agreed upon timeframe, to the seller’s agent for ratification.
+If applicable, the winning buyer and their agent must submit their local real estate contract, within the agreed upon timeframe, to the seller’s agent for execution by all parties.
 From here, the seller’s and buyer’s agents proceed to finalize the transaction as they normally would.
 The Final Offer platform has completed its role making the process simple and transparent for the seller, buyer, and agents.

-If applicable, the winning buyer is required to submit payment for their deposit as specified in the Winning Offer Agreement.
+If applicable, the winning buyer is required to submit payment for their deposit or fee as specified in the Winning Offer Agreement.